 At a later date, when you can, get a copy of the official police report and keep it with you.
 This report will contain several important details that could help you when filing your claim for compensation successfully.
 In clear cut cases of where the fault lies, the report may also include the police officer’s opinion of who was responsible for the accident.

-Documentation Pertaining To The Car Accident Claim
+Evidence Pertaining To The Car Accident Claim

 Make notes about the accident as soon as you are able to.
 Include as many details as you can, even those that may seem insignificant at the time.
 You will need to maintain all documentation and receipts that are associated with the accident.
 This could include: